3dgeo-heidelberg/etrainee/course/module0/teaching_manual/forking.md

 ## Fork the repository
 A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project and without being affected by the changes made in the original project.

+1. **Create a fork** of the original etrainee respotitory, choose an appropriate name according to your needs as it's going to be publicly visible.

 <p align="center">
 <img src="media/fork.jpg" title="Fork" alt="Figure 1" width="600"/>